Simaxa7/How-to-crack-technical-interview/NodeJS/NodeJS_Questions.md

 ---

 ### 1.13 What is the difference between commonJS and ES modules?
 CommonJS module system is the default module system within Nodejs.
-ES Modules were introducted as a new standard.
+ES Modules were introduced as a new standard.

 1. CommonJS and ES Modules have different syntax and execution process for imports and exports.
 CommonJS imports are dynamically resolved at runtime, where ES Modules are executed at parse time.
 (The major difference in commonjs and ES module is of synchronous and asynchronous nature: commonjs modules are synchronous, loading and parsing of ES modules is asynchronous.)
 2. File Extensions are another difference between CommonJS and ES Modules Files with `.js` extension are treated as CommonJS Modules and files with `.mjs` extension are treated as ES Modules.